marco-sarti/ddqla/README.md

 - **allow_episode_tracking**: A boolean flag indicating whether the agent should track episodes.

 ## Methods
-The Agent class implements the following methods:
+The BaseAgent class implements the following methods:

 - **start_episode**: Starts a new episode.
 - **stop_episode**: Ends the current episode.